microsoft/project-rome/Project Rome for Android/reference documentation/Platform.IAuthCodeHandler.md

 ## Public methods

 ### onAuthCodeFetched
-Called when the Remote Systems platform is initializing and must acquire a new authorization code.
+Called when the Remote Systems platform is initializing and has acquired a new authorization code.

 `void onAuthCodeFetched(String authCode)`